D3konR3kon/simple_shell/README.md

 #  A Simple_Shell Project for the ALX Software Engineering School

 This is for educational purposes.
-Use it your risk!!!
+Use it at your own risk!!!

 ## **Features**